This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is BPPV diagnosed?

-How is BPPV treated?
+How is BPPV managed?

 - Vestibular and balance rehabilitation therapy (VBRT) is used to teach you exercises to improve your balance and strength.
 VBRT may help decrease your dizziness and prevent injuries if you are at risk for falls.

-What can I do to prevent or manage my symptoms?
+How can I help prevent my symptoms?

 When should I seek immediate care?

 - You fall during a BPPV episode and are injured.